-Discussing migraine medications can get confusing, partly because there are so many, partly because they’re used for different purposes.
-Migraine medications fall into three categories – preventive medications, abortive medications, and rescue medications.
+Discussing migraine treatments can get confusing, partly because there are so many, and partly because they’re used for different purposes.
+Migraine treatments fall into three categories – preventive, abortive, and rescue.

-Preventive medications are taken daily to reduce the frequency and severity of migraine attacks.
-Most doctors recommend preventive medications if you average three migraines a month or more, or if your migraines are especially debilitating.
+Preventive treatments are used to reduce the frequency and severity of migraine attacks.
+Most doctors recommend preventive treatment if we average three or more migraines a month, or if our migraines are especially debilitating.
 Some people are naturally reluctant to start taking a daily medication that may need to be taken indefinitely.
 Here’s where we need to stop and think a bit.
 Migraine is a genetic neurological disease, not just having bad headaches.
 Most people aren’t so reluctant to take daily medications for diseases such as diabetes or thyroid disease.
 Once we get our heads around the fact that migraine is a disease, resistance to taking daily medications seems to lessen.

 There are only four medications that have been officially approved by the FDA for migraine prevention:

-- Inderal (propranolol), a beta blocker originally developed for heart disease and high blood pressure
+- propranolol (Inderal), a beta blocker originally developed for heart disease and high blood pressure

-- Depakote and Depakote ER (divalproex sodium), a neuronal stabilizing agent, also known as an anticonvulsant, originally developed for seizure disorders
+divalproex sodium (Depakote and Depakote ER), a neuronal stabilizing agent, also known as an anti-epileptic agent, originally developed for seizure disorders

-In addition to those approved for migraine prevention, the FDA has also approved onabotulinumtoxinA (Botox) for the treatment (prevention) of chronic migraine.
+In addition to the medications approved for migraine prevention, the FDA has also approvedonabotulinumtoxinA (Botox) for the treatment (prevention) of chronic migraine.

 There are many other medications (more than 100 total) that are being used effectively for migraine prevention.
 It’s quite common for medications to be prescribed for conditions other than those for which they were first developed.
 This is called off-label prescribing.
 Medications prescribed off-label for migraine prevention include: